Alejogb1/job-board/blog-data/how-can-i-resize-a-docker-containers-available-space.md

 id: "how-can-i-resize-a-docker-containers-available-space"
 ---

-Okay, let’s tackle this.
+, let’s tackle this.
 Resizing a Docker container's available space isn't a straightforward operation in the way, say, resizing a virtual machine's disk is.
 It touches on fundamental aspects of Docker storage drivers and how containers are layered.
 From the trenches, I've seen this crop up countless times, usually when developers start hitting "no space left on device" errors within their containers after prolonged usage, especially with image build processes.

 First, it’s critical to understand that containers don’t truly have "space" in the traditional sense of a physical disk partition.
 Instead, they leverage layers – read-only base image layers and a read-write layer on top.
 This approach significantly enhances efficiency but complicates direct resize operations.
 The core issue you're experiencing often stems from either a lack of space on the host system, where the docker daemon stores these image and container layers, or the base image itself having predefined space limitations if it's some kind of container appliance.
 Most of the time, it's the host that needs adjustment.

-Directly manipulating the space within an *existing* container is generally discouraged, and quite difficult.
+Directly manipulating the space within an _existing_ container is generally discouraged, and quite difficult.
 Trying to do so typically leads down a road of system instability and is frankly more hassle than it's worth.
 Instead, we usually approach this with a focus on the underlying storage.
 My typical process involves identifying the root cause – is it the host disk, the container’s layers, or even a poorly configured Docker setup?

 The most common reason for running out of space is that the underlying filesystem where Docker is configured to store its data is reaching its limit.
 By default, Docker on Linux will use `/var/lib/docker`, and on MacOS and Windows, a virtual disk or image file.
 To alleviate this, we need to examine and potentially adjust the size of that volume or move it entirely.